CASE STUDY:

 THE PRODUCT VISION

-The vision for the NGA Internal Management System was multifaceted.
-It centered on the creation of a comprehensive, user-centric, and secure platform.
-The challenge lay in creating a marriage of NGA’s graphical standards with Google Material design, a mid-stream workaround due to where other development teams had arrived prior to proper UX/UI guidance.
+The vision for the NGA Internal Management System was to create a comprehensive, secure, and user-centric platform.
+The challenge was merging NGA’s graphical standards with Google Material Design—a workaround necessitated by earlier development lacking proper UX/UI guidance.

 THE OUTCOME